MaxN3d/proposal/README.md

 - Type in name or not
 - Make selections and click "get my list"
 - pop-up list should appear based on your choices

+This is a project made for people who are indecisive like I am when it comes to doing a lot of important things.
+By giving people choices on what they feel like doing that day, it helps you become more productive!